Chapter 16

 The expression after the colon is the actual rule.
 The name is documentation; the expression is enforcement.

-17.3 Caller Responsibility
+Caller Responsibility

-That point is easy to say and easy to forget.
-Many beginners write routines that both require something and also try to defend themselves against the caller violating it:
+When a routine has a precondition, satisfying it is the caller’s job — a point that is easy to state and easy to forget.
+Many beginners write routines that both require something and then, inside the body, also try to defend themselves against the caller violating that same requirement:

-nex> withdraw(amount: Real): Boolean
+withdraw(amount: Real): Boolean

 require